Mike Nickel violated council's code of conduct, city integrity commissioner finds | CBC News

 One post shows an image of Coun.
 Andrew Knack throwing taxpayer money at bike lanes.
 Nickel says in the post, "C'mon, Andrew, now is your time to show some fiscal restraint."

-Pytel recommends Mayor Don Iveson send a letter of reprimand to Nickel, and that council adopt a social media policy.
+Pytel recommended Mayor Don Iveson send a letter of reprimand to Nickel, and that council adopt a social media policy.

 Council is set to discuss the findings at a meeting Sept.
 2. Council has the authority to remove a councillor found violating the code of conduct from sitting on city committees.